TianCater/Time-Series-Econometrics-Univariate/TS_Exercise_1/README.md

 parameters in the ARIMA(p,q) model.
 Thankfully, R selects the correct df by default.

-The test determines whether or not errors are white noise or whether there is something more behind them; whether or not the autocorrelations for the errors or residuals are non zero.
 The underlying hypothesis test is given by:

             H0= No serial correlation between residuals (independence) H1= Serial correlation between residuals (dependence)